Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/189_two a half gamers Unity Special 3 The reckoning They are sorry but the trust is gone Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers Unity Special 3 The reckoning.
+They are sorry but the trust is gone  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers Unity Special #3: The reckoning.
 They are sorry, but the trust is gone! – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/unity-special-3_32e0d61d.jpg)